Address: 330 East Laurel Street, Fort Collins 80524

 - Trained peer mediators are highly successful in resolving student-to-student conflicts.

-- Parents are encouraged to attend 4 2-hour training sessions to learn the same skills taught to their students in Discovery class.
+- Parents are encouraged to attend four 2-hour training sessions to learn the same skills taught to their students in Discovery class.

 Centennial’s program is a nationally recognized, exemplary alternative high school program.
-Each year state and national officials visit our school.
-Our program is used by 160 districts in 15 states.
+Each year state and national officials visit the school.